Kritisehgal01/Kritisehgal01.github.io/teaching.md

 ---
 ### <u>As a Teaching Assistant</u>

-_As a teaching assistant, my responsibilities included leading weekly recitations, tutoring at the Mathematics and Statistics Learning Center, and holding regular office hours, with additional availability by appointment.
-I also proctored, graded, and provided feedback on quizzes, midterms, and the final exam._
+As a teaching assistant, my responsibilities included leading weekly recitations, tutoring at the Mathematics and Statistics Learning Center, and holding regular office hours, with additional availability by appointment.
+I also proctored, graded, and provided feedback on quizzes, midterms, and the final exam.

-#### The Ohio State University:
+**The Ohio State University:** _follows the semester system_
 - Math 1149: Trigonometry (Spring 2024)
 - Math 2173: Calculus III Engineering Mathematics B (Fall 2023)
 - Math 1131: Calculus for Business (Spring 2022)